 Thinking of allies or other partners as a component of the initiator or target’s power, discounted by the probability of third-party intervention, suggests that more actors are “capable” than when considered in purely bilateral terms.
 Importantly, alliances and other attempts to aggregate capabilities are often explicitly or implicitly designed to generate deterrence by reducing agency (autonomy) on the part of individual nation states, making them behave more like a single unit—not unlike our assumption (Sobek and Clare 2013).
-While declaratory policy may draw a bright line between peace and war, in practice deterrence/compellence and coercion are inherently ambiguous, and thus closely tied to gray zone provocation.
 Deterrence works if an ally might respond to a given provocation, but gray zone conflict occurs nonetheless precisely because an ally might not intervene.
 Indeed, the existence of interested third-parties can transform cases that would have been limited war into gray zone conflicts.
 Interestingly, the explicit delineation of a deterrence quid pro quo probably increases this risk, as red lines clarify what can be achieved in the gray zone.

-Similarly, a gray zone initiator faces compromises in relying on proxy actors.
-On the one hand, proxies allow the initiator to claim it was not responsible for an attack.
-This ambiguity regarding attribution of responsibility for an attack makes a retaliatory response less likely, especially if the target is looking for reasons not to retaliate.
-On the other hand, without deliberate efforts at attribution, coercion becomes more difficult (Borghard and Lonergan 2017).
-How is the target to determine the necessary conditions for compliance, and to reassure itself about the quid pro quo, if it cannot determine the initiator, its goals and level of commitment?
-Moreover, telegraphing limited intentions to the target also signals restraint to the initiator’s proxies.
-This could backfire if the proxies then choose to limit their efforts.
-We thus treat patrons and clients for the moment as compound actors, recognizing that friction between them complicates deterrence (Danilovic 2001).
-Indeed, as we demonstrate below, a misalignment of interests within an alliance (or in a domestic civil politics) can serve to weaken deterrence and provide opportunities for gray zone intervention.

 In sum, capable actors pulling punches (alone or through proxies) is not explained simply by limited ends or by fear of escalation, but by both processes operating interactively.
 States in the modern world still disagree enough to take steps to alter the distribution of power and benefits, despite desiring peace and wishing to limit the costs of conventional conflict.
 Gray zone conflict may also simply be more efficient.
 The presence of contrasting motives explains why in some cases, increasing the cost of gray zone conflict can lead an initiator to de-escalate in favor of ordinary competition (gray zone motivated by deterrence), while in other instances it encourages an initiator to escalate (gray zone motivated by efficiency).
 We argue that it is the deterrence explanation that has become more common in the 21st century.

 Russian Gray Zone Campaigns